stfxecutables/df-analyze/README.md

 ```

 which will raise an AssertionError if a row has an incorrect type.

+In order to keep compute times reasonable, it is best for text samples
+to be at most a paragraph or two.
+I.e. the underlying model is not really
+intended for efficient or effective document embedding.
+However, this
+ultimately depends on the text language and it is hard to make general
+recommendations here.

 ## Usage on Compute Canada / Digital Research Alliance of Canada / Slurm HPC Clusters